Spruce Grove School

-The Spruce Grove School is an historic, American, one-room school that is located in Newlin Township, Chester County, Pennsylvania.
+The Spruce Grove School is an historic, one-room school in Newlin Township, Chester County, Pennsylvania, United States.

 It was added to the National Register of Historic Places in 1985.

 History and architectural features

 This historic school was built in 1839, and is a one-story, twenty-four-foot-square stone structure with a gable roof and a corbeled stone cornice.
 In 1924, Spruce Grove School was converted to a private residence.
 Also located on the property is a stone abutment for a suspension bridge that once crossed the adjacent West Branch of the Brandywine River.

-It was added to the National Register of Historic Places in 1985.